hawkrives/junqi/README.md

 ```

 ## More Information
-For more information about how to interact with the junqi library and its API, see the API Reference at doc/API-Reference.md
+For more information about how to interact with the junqi library and its API, see the [API Reference](doc/API-Reference.md)

-For more information about the objeq grammar itself, see the objeq Grammar Reference at doc/Objeq-Reference.md
+For more information about the objeq grammar itself, see the [objeq Grammar Reference](doc/Objeq-Reference.md)

 ## Credits and Acknowledgements
-This module defines both a Lexer and Grammar that use the Jison Parser Generator (http://zaach.github.com/jison/)
+This module defines both a Lexer and Grammar that use the [Jison Parser Generator](http://zaach.github.com/jison/)

-The objeq grammar was originally developed by Thomas Bradford and Stefano Rago for Agilo Software GmbH (http://www.agilosoftware.com/)
+The objeq grammar was originally developed by Thomas Bradford and Stefano Rago for [Agilo Software GmbH](http://www.agilosoftware.com/).
+The objeq library can be found at [GitHub](http://github.com/agilosoftware/objeq)

 ## License (MIT License)
 Copyright (c) 2013 Thomas S. Bradford

-Portions Copyright (c) 2012 Agilo Software GmbH

 Permission is hereby granted, free of charge, to any person
 obtaining a copy of this software and associated documentation